rockysx27/AirlineTycoon/README.md

 * Company value includes value of airline image (money required to reach current image)
 * Strikes will start after 9 am now to give player chance to react
 * Make planes in main menu comically long
+* Decryption of data files with the run argument "/savedata"